-Campus Safety is a service of Student Life.
-Campus Safety has two major divisions to meet its goals and missions; University Staff members and Harnett County Deputies.
-Within the University Staff members there are; Security Officers, Telecommunications, Parking Services, and Records.
-Campus Safety works directly with Student Life leadership on both day to day business and in emergency situations.
+Campus Safety is a service of Student Life & Christian Mission.
+Campus Safety has two divisions to meet its goals and missions: University staff members and Harnett County Deputies.
+Within the University staff members there are Security Officers, Telecommunications, Parking Services, and Records.
+Campus Safety works directly with SL & CM leadership on both a day-to-day basis and in emergency situations.

-Campus Safety also works in planning and staffing security for events including; football, basketball, Campbell graduation ceremonies, high school graduations, Special Olympics, Education Day, concerts, parades, 5K runs, charitable events, and move-in days.
+Campus Safety also works in planning and staffing security for events including football, basketball, Campbell graduation ceremonies, high school graduations hosted on-campus, Special Olympics, Education Day, concerts, parades, 5K runs, charitable events, election day events and move-in days.

 Campbell University provides security to its campus through Campus Safety and the Harnett County Sheriff's Office.
-There are 6 full time Deputy Sheriffs assigned to Campbell University through a contract with the Harnett County Sheriff's Office to provide 24/7 law enforcement services.
-The entire resources of the Harnett County Sheriff's Office are available to Campbell University at any time.
-Campus Safety has a Director of Campus Safety that is a full-time Harnett County Deputy Sheriff who holds the rank of Captain in the Sheriff's Office.
-The Director of Campus Safety reports to the Campbell University Vice President of Student Life.
+There are six full-time Deputy Sheriffs assigned to Campbell University through a contract with the Harnett County Sheriff's Office to provide 24/7 law enforcement services.
+All resources of the Harnett County Sheriff's Office are available to Campbell University at any time.
+The Director of Campus Safety is a full-time Harnett County Deputy Sheriff who holds the rank of Captain in the Sheriff's Office.
+The Director of Campus Safety reports to the Campbell University Vice President of Student Life & Christian Mission.
 There is also an Assistant Director of Campus Safety who is a Campbell University employee.
-Campus Safety contains the following departments; Parking Services, Data Entry/Records, Telecommunications and the Security Officers.
-Members of the Security Officer staff include employees who are current, or retired; Deputy Sheriff's, N.C.
-State Troopers, Police Officers, Probation/Parole Officers and Department of Corrections employees.
-Both full time and part time employees of Campus Safety receive mandatory training classes in CPR, Automatic Defibrillator Operation, and are offered additional training classes (Advanced Security Officer Training) outside of Campbell.
-Deputies, Security Officers, and Telecommunicators are on duty at Campbell 24/7, 365 days a year.
+Campus Safety contains the following departments: Parking Services, Data Entry/Records, Telecommunications and Security.
+Members of the Security Officer staff include employees who are current or retired law enforcement from North Carolina and other states, Probation/Parole Officers and Department of Corrections employees, and United States military.
+Both full-time and part-time employees of Campus Safety receive mandatory training classes in CPR, Automatic Defibrillator Operation, and are offered additional training classes (Advanced Security Officer Training) outside of Campbell.
+Deputies, Security Officers, and Telecommunicators are on duty at Campbell 24 hours a day, 7 days a week, 365 days a year.

-The Harnett County Deputies assigned to Campbell University have full law enforcement jurisdiction and arrest powers both on campus and off campus anywhere inside of Harnett County.
+The Harnett County Deputies assigned to Campbell University have full law enforcement jurisdiction and arrest powers, both on campus and off campus anywhere inside of Harnett County.
 The Security Officers, who work closely with the Deputies, are normally assigned to work on the main campus but are available for situations off campus, such as transports and special events.
 The Deputies at Campbell University wear a recognizable uniform that is the same as other Harnett County Deputy Sheriffs.
 They drive distinctive marked patrol cars.
 The Security Officers wear a standard uniform that is different from the Deputies, but plainly visible as being a Security Officer.
-The most common mode of transportation for Security Officers is by walking or on golf carts.
+The most common mode of transportation for Security Officers is walking or on UTVs.

 Athletic and special events, such as concerts, are staffed by both Harnett County Deputies and Campbell Security Officers.
-Campus Safety works with EMS, the Fire Marshall's Office, and local fire departments on larger events.
+Campus Safety works with EMS, the Fire Marshal's Office, and local fire departments during larger events.

-Campus Safety maintains a fully staffed Communications Center inside the Campus Safety building on campus that is operational at all times.
+Campus Safety maintains a fully staffed Communications Center inside the Campus Safety building on campus that is always operational.
 The Communications Center has immediate access to contact the Sheriff's Office and local Fire and Rescue agencies during times of emergency.
-Campus Safety Telecommunications is prepared to handle calls including but not limited to; medical calls, injuries, crimes in progress, and fire alarms.
-Telecommunications also takes non-emergency calls for service, such as unlocks and people requesting directions.
-Minor parking lot traffic accidents that occur on campus can be reported to the Sheriff's Office.
+Campus Safety Telecommunications is prepared to handle calls including but not limited to, medical calls, injuries, crimes in progress, and fire alarms.
+Telecommunications also takes non-emergency calls for service, such as unlocks and requests for directions.
+Minor parking lot traffic collisions that occur on campus can be reported to the Sheriff's Office.
 Traffic accidents with more severe damage, occurring on roadways, or with injuries, are reported to the North Carolina State Highway Patrol for investigation.